OrthoFinder/RECUR/README.md

     - macOS: https://docs.docker.com/desktop/install/mac-install/
     - Linux: https://docs.docker.com/desktop/install/linux-install/

-    Once you have the Docker Desktop installed, please luanch it and run the following command in the terminal to check if it is up and running.
+    Once you have the Docker Desktop installed, please launch it and run the following command in the terminal to check if it is up and running.

     ```
     docker version